natcap/invest.users-guide/source/carbonstorage.rst

 To launch the Carbon model navigate to the Windows Start Menu -> All Programs -> InVEST [*version*] -> Carbon.
 The interface does not require a GIS desktop, although the results will need to be explored with any GIS tool such as ArcGIS or QGIS.

+Advanced Usage
+^^^^^^^^^^^^^^
+The Carbon model supports parallel processing and avoided re-computation.
+Advanced users may enable multiprocessing by selecting the number of CPUs to use.
+Do this by changing the "Taskgraph n_workers parameter" under File -> Settings in the user-interface.
+This setting is optional and defaults to single-process mode.

+Avoided re-computation means the model will detect intermediate and final results from a previous run in the specified workspace and it will avoid re-calculating any outputs that are identical to the previous run.
+This is always enabled.

 Interpreting Results
 --------------------